 1. Reconciliation — Already in Your Contract

 Nearly every MCA contract has a reconciliation clause: a mechanism that adjusts your daily remit based on real sales.
-If revenue is down, you submit recent bank statements or processor reports and the lender recalibrates the daily payment to current cash flow.
+If revenue is down, you submit recent bank statements or processor reports and the funder recalibrates the daily payment to current cash flow.
 Many owners see a meaningful reduction within a single week.

 This is the design of the product, not a workaround.
 It's why MCAs exist as something separate from traditional loans.